-Yesterday I was looking for a simple healthy spinach salad to compliment a Rigatoni Pasta Bake (recipe coming soon!).
+Yesterday I was looking for a simple healthy spinach salad to compliment a hearty Pasta Bake Casserole.
 I was taking dinner to a friend who just lost her mother and I wanted to bring food that is easy to heat up and assemble.

 I came across this spinach salad recipe on juliasalbum.com and it is the perfect addition to almost any meal.

 You can also substitute every ingredient in this simple salad to create fresh flavors and change it up depending on ingredients you have on hand.